wenlili/GISCUP-2020/ConceptDoc.md

 In other words, we adjust the travel speeds so that the average trip time produced by COMSET is consistent with tachat by the real data.

-## Implementation Plan

-1. Write Unit Tests for existing GISCUP 2019.
-This is an ideal way to but we might not have time for this.
-1. Move all planning into a new `BaseFleetManager` class, and supply fleet managers that models current random walk and random destination agent.
-1. Introduce `TRAVELLING` event type to simulate cruising.
-1. Introduce other evet types.

 ## Fleet Manager Interface